neilg63/astro-calc/README.md

 ### GET /progress

-Progress of celestial body positionss.
+Progress of celestial body positions.
 This may power charts and 3D animations of planetary orbits over time

 Query string parameters: